 #4.
 The search term “adrenal fatigue”

 This one is 100% related to the thyroid but I wanted to include it here to show you that these changes have extended beyond just alternative treatment of the thyroid.

 This example has to do with a condition known as adrenal fatigue.

 Adrenal fatigue is NOT recognized as a real condition by the conventional medical community.
 If you told your “endocrinologist” that you had adrenal fatigue he would probably give you a funny look and insist that the condition isn’t real.

-Alternative providers, on the other hand, do believe that it is a real condition which results in very specific symptoms due to dysregulation of cortisol and cortisol receptor sensitivity.
+Alternative providers, on the other hand, do believe that it is a real condition that results in very specific symptoms due to dysregulation of cortisol and cortisol receptor sensitivity.

 My personal stance is that this condition is certainly real but that we still have a lot to learn about it, about how to test for cortisol, and about how to treat it correctly.

 But let’s leave aside for a minute about what I think and focus on how Google views this condition.

 If you search “adrenal fatigue” into Google you will see something similar to this: